-Many brick and mortar businesses are losing sales.
+Many brick-and-mortar businesses are losing sales.
 That’s just a fact because the CDC and governmental powers that be are recommending or making it mandatory to stay at home.

 Another fact: Business will come back!

-This isn’t going to last forever and as we’ve seen in past pandemics and even after recessions, business will ascend with plenty of customers to keep your hands full.
+This isn’t going to last forever and as we’ve seen in past pandemics and even after recessions, the business will ascend with plenty of customers to keep your hands full.

 If anything, businesses bounce back so quickly and drastically after a global event such as this that they become booked or sold out.
 We aren’t saying that this will happen for every business, but we are hopeful that business owners and managers will keep an open mind during this difficult time as local buying starts to grow back.

-What is for certain is that Google is on board with ridding the world of the coronavirus outbreak.
+What is certain is that Google is on board with ridding the world of the coronavirus outbreak.
 In fact, Google’s cousin Verily (child company of Google’s parent company, Alphabet) is taking strides to test those with COVID-19.
 Currently, this testing is taking place in California.

 Even if your business hasn’t been affected by COVID-19, it’s a good idea to alert your local community that you are still operational.

-1. Add a Detailed GMB Post
+1. Add a Detailed GBP Post

 Outline how COVID-19 has affected your business at that particular location.
-Tell your local community what it is that you’re doing to keep your location clean (if you have a physical storefront), any updates to your hours of operation, details for what your employees are doing to keep themselves and customers safe and healthy.
+Tell your local community what it is that you’re doing to keep your location clean (if you have a physical storefront), any updates to your hours of operation, and details for what your employees are doing to keep themselves and customers safe and healthy.